Pakistan tells world of BJP-RSS design to rid India of Muslims

 While there is criticism at home on several cases of religious intolerance, the government says it will remain to be guided by the vision of its founding fathers.

-“Pakistan has always been at the forefront of all international initiatives for promoting peace, tolerance, inter-cultural and inter-faith harmony, and respect both at home and abroad,” it said.
-Also not to be forgotten, said Pakistan, were the victims of violence based on religion and belief, and called upon India to immediately lift its inhuman military siege in the Indian Occupied Jammu and Kashmir (IOJ&K).
+“Pakistan has always been at the forefront of all international initiatives for Continued from page 12 promoting peace, tolerance, inter-cultural and inter-faith harmony, and respect both at home and abroad,” it said.

 “Prime Minister Imran Khan has been raising awareness about this phenomenon and remains in the vanguard of international efforts to counter Islamophobia,” it added.